Ivide: Plot

-Varun Blake is an Indian-born Atlanta police detective that is deeply affected by various incidents in his life like the loss of his biological family in India, the move to a predominantly white school in The States, and the death of his partner.
+Varun Blake is an Indian-born Atlanta police detective who is deeply affected by various incidents in his life like the loss of his biological family in India, the move to a predominantly white school in The States, and the death of his partner.
 He develops into a temperamental and disturbed man, forcing his Indian wife, Roshni to divorce him and move out of their home with their daughter.
 Varun then gets into a complicated rebound relationship with a local news reporter, Kate.
 After gaining American citizenship, Roshni gets a job at a newly outsourced Indian company based in Atlanta called InfoTech.
 She soon discovers that the company's young but successful director is her childhood friend, Krish Hebbar.
 The two starts seeing each other outside the office, much to Varun's dismay since he still has feelings for his ex-wife.
 Things take a turn for the worse when several Indian-born young men working for outsourced companies have been found murdered by a professional serial killer.
 The only link is that all the murder victims knew Krish.
 Varun brings him in for questioning but does not have enough evidence to arrest him.
 At around the same time, Krish's true colours are revealed when he blackmails his boss into giving him a promotion.
 On the dinner date night Roshni comes across a few pictures of the girl whom Krish had forced to go into the cabin of his boss.
 Seeing this Roshni confronts Krish and tells him that she does not hold any trust in him anymore.
 Krish tries explaining but couldn't and his plan to propose to her remains unfulfilled.

 After more investigation, Varun learns that the real murderer is a former soldier who was fired from several jobs and were then taken by Indian immigrants.
 The soldier comes for Krish, who took over his job several years ago.
 He is finally saved by Varun.
 In the end, Krish marries Roshni and they move back to India to work for the Indian branch of their company to be closer to family.